What Does Depression Look Like? How To Help Someone You Know Cope

 What is depression?

 When your feelings of sadness aren’t temporary and don’t fade with time, you may be living with a mood disorder such as depression.
-If your symptoms persist for at least two weeks and significantly impair your ability to function in one or more areas of your life, consider speaking to your physician or mental healthcare provider about getting an assessment for a depressive disorder.
+If your symptoms persist for at least two weeks and significantly impair your ability to function in one or more areas of your life, consider trying to find a doctor or mental health care provider, whether in person or online, to ask about getting an assessment for a depressive disorder.

 Depression is a common and serious medical illness that negatively affects how you feel, the way you think, and how you act.
 Fortunately, it is also treatable.
 Depression causes feelings of sadness and/or a loss of interest in activities you once enjoyed.
 It can lead to a variety of emotional and physical problems and can decrease your ability to function at work and at home.” — American Psychiatric Association.